adap/flower/examples/flower-client-authentication/README.md

 ./generate.sh
 ```

-`generate.sh` is a script that (by default) generates three private and public key pairs for one server and two clients.
+`generate.sh` is a script that (by default) generates certificates for creating a secure TLS connection
+and three private and public key pairs for one server and two clients.
 You can generate more keys by specifying the number of client credentials that you wish to generate.
 The script also generates a CSV file that includes each of the generated (client) public keys.